Seller's "Under-Contract" Transaction Process

 - Final pre-settlement walk-through inspection.

 You can complete your side of Settlement from your home state.
 The documents can be FedEx or Email.
 We help coordinate these details with the title company.
 In Utah, all closings are performed by title companies.
-Settlement, and then Closing shall take place only when all of the following occur:
+Settlement shall take place only when all of the following occur:

 - Buyer and Seller have signed all documents required by REPC, Title, Lender, etc.